WojtiStudent/Segmenting_Retinal_Blood_Vessels/README.md

 ## Deep Learning

 ### About
 The most complex way to segment vessels was to use Deep Learing.
-In this attempt we used ready-to-use implementation of Unet ([segmentation models](https://segmentation-models.readthedocs.io/en/latest/tutorial.html)).
-To avoid overfitting we used some data augmentation from [albumentations](https://albumentations.ai) library.
+In this attempt we used off-the-shelf implementation of Unet ([segmentation models](https://segmentation-models.readthedocs.io/en/latest/tutorial.html)).
+To avoid overfitting, we used data augmentation from the [albumentations](https://albumentations.ai) library.
 The entire process was done using the Keras framework.
 This notebook was based on other notebook: https://github.com/qubvel/segmentation_models/blob/master/examples/binary%20segmentation%20(camvid).ipynb.

 ### Scoring
 The model was trained using sum of DiceLoss and BinaryFocalLoss, but metrics like Intersection over Union score and F1-score were also tracked.